Nikola-Tesi/croc_with_SHA_256/README.md

 <img src="doc/Bachlor_thesis_SoC.drawio.png" alt="Block diagram of Moloch SoC" width="600"/>

-The main difference in the architecture compared to Croc is the SHA-256 accelerator, which is directly connected to the OBI bus.
-This connection allows it to communicate efficiently with CVE2, the RISC-V core of the SoC.
+The main architectural difference compared to Croc is the cryptographic SHA-256 accelerator, which is not implemented in Croc.
+In Moloch, this accelerator is directly connected to the OBI bus, allowing efficient communication with CVE2, the RISC-V core of the SoC.

 ## Configuration